assertthat/selenium-shutterbug/README.md

 ## Synopsis

-Selenium Shutterbug is a utility library for making screenshots using [Selenium WebDriver](http://www.seleniumhq.org/projects/webdriver/ "SeleniumHQ WebDriver page") and further customizing, comparing and processing them with the help of  [Java AWT](https://en.wikipedia.org/wiki/Abstract_Window_Toolkit "AWT wiki").
+Selenium Shutterbug is a utility library written in Java for making screenshots using [Selenium WebDriver](http://www.seleniumhq.org/projects/webdriver/ "SeleniumHQ WebDriver page") and further customizing, comparing and processing them with the help of  [Java AWT](https://en.wikipedia.org/wiki/Abstract_Window_Toolkit "AWT wiki").

 ## Code Example